Disclaimer: Tonight’s episode of NCIS dealt with the topic of sexual assault.

 Up in the squad room, Tony and Tim are eating salads when Gibbs asks for an update on the case.
 The team gives him a time line of what happened on the night of Tate’s death.
 Tim finds out Tate made some calls to a sexual violence help line.
 As they ponder why Tate called the number, Vance comes down to get Gibbs.

 Special Agent Maureen Cabot is in his office.
-She is investigating cases of sexual assault in the Navy and according to her, Tate was a secondary complainant in an assault case.
+She is investigating cases of sexual assault in the navy and according to her, Tate was a secondary complainant in an assault case.
 A friend of his had told him she was assaulted, but is now denying the claims.
 The woman is Ensign Holly Farrell.

 Maureen and Gibbs meet with Holly in the interview room.
 She is still denying the claims, but it is obvious she is troubled.
 She begs Gibbs to tell her that Tate’s death isn’t because of what she had told him, but Gibbs can’t unless she tells the truth.
 She begins to tell them that when they went to the port in Key West, she went out with her fellow junior officers for drinks.
-When she was on her second drink, she began to feel funny and ended up losing consciousness of what happened to her.
+When se was on her second drink, she began to feel funny and ended up losing conscious of what happened to her.
 She tells them the next morning, she went to the showers and tried to go on as normal, until Tate asked her what was wrong.

 Suddenly, Abby comes running in, only to stop when she realizes they were in the middle of an interview.
 She leaves the room and Gibbs follows her to ask how long a drug, like a roofie, would stay in someone’s system.
 She tells him it would only be 72 hours, but before they can continue, Farrell comes running out, yelling at Gibbs for telling the “woman” what happened.
 Gibbs tells her they could have figured out if she was drugged, but it’s too late because the drugs are out of her system.
 Farrell still refuses to cooperate.

 The team is in the squad room discussing the murder.
 They are theorizing that the murder could have occurred because Farrell’s rapist wanted to keep Tate quiet.
 Up in the director’s office, Vance asks Maureen and Gibbs if they are sure Farrell is being truthful, to which they both say yes.
-Vance mentions his daughter wants to go into the Navy and he wants the prevalence of sexual assault to end before she gets there.
+Vance mentions his daughter wants to go into the navy and he wants the prevalence of sexual assault to end before she gets there.

 Abby goes into the interview room to talk to Farrell.
 She tells her that while she doesn’t have firsthand experience of what she went through, that she is still angry and upset about what happened to her.
 She assures Farrell she can trust Gibbs, and that Maureen and her own team are doing everything they can to stop things like this from continuing to occur.
 Gibbs and Maureen walk in and tell Abby they are letting Farrell go if she really wants them to.
 Before Abby can leave, Farrell stops her and reveals she kept one thing from them.
 She actually went to a clinic in Key West to file a restricted report and obtained a rape kit.
 Abby immediately goes to work on getting the kit.